June 15, 2022

 # # #

 About Mom’s Meals

-Mom’s Meals provides refrigerated, ready-to-heat-and-eat meals through Medicaid and Medicare Advantage health plan benefits as well as for direct purchase.
-By offering many nutritionally tailored options and delivering to homes nationwide, Mom’s Meals fuels better health outcomes for all.
-Its long-term care, chronic care and post-discharge care programs also allow clients to lead healthier lives while remaining independent at home.
+Mom’s Meals provides fully prepared, refrigerated, home-delivered meals through Medicaid or Medicare Advantage health plan benefits or for direct purchase.
+Mom’s Meals delivers nationwide and offers many medically tailored options for different health conditions.
+Its long-term care, chronic care and post-discharge care programs allow clients to lead healthier lives while remaining independent at home.
 For more information, visit www.momsmeals.com.